egite/E-s-VRS-Database-Updater/README.md

 When you use an exclamation point ("!") in a rule, that indicates to be exclusive.
 For example if you use "!SWA" in the "OperatorICAO" field, that means not to execute that rule if the "OperatorICAO" is "SWA".  <ins>If you use an exclusive rule, be sure to also use an inclusive rule to avoid changing the fields for aircraft that don't match the exclusive rule.</ins>

 Examples of how I use rules:
-- Create unique ICAO operator codes for local aircraft so I can have my own unique operators flags based on company logos of flight schools, friends, <ins>etc.</ins>.
+- Create unique ICAO operator codes for local aircraft so I can have my own unique operators flags based on company logos of flight schools, friends, *etc.*.
 Shown in rules 1-16 and others in the included [Rules.csv](Rules.csv) file.
-- Update the operator string to have proper capitalization (<ins>e.g.</ins>, the FAA database will show "Atp Aircraft" but I prefer "ATP Aircaft").
+- Update the operator string to have proper capitalization (*e.g.*, the FAA database will show "Atp Aircraft" but I prefer "ATP Aircaft").
 Shown in rule 26 in the included [Rules.csv](Rules.csv) file.
-- Assign operator codes to entire fleets to ensure VRS is accurate (<ins>e.g.</ins>, all Southwest planes that aren't defined as SWA should be have the SWA operator code).
+- Assign operator codes to entire fleets to ensure VRS is accurate (*e.g.*, all Southwest planes that aren't defined as SWA should be have the SWA operator code).
 Shown in rules 17 and 41 in the included [Rules.csv](Rules.csv) file.
-- Assign proper operator codes to aircraft whose registrations don't indicate their operators (<ins>e.g.</ins>, "Cbg LLC" is Key Lime Air so the operator code should be LYM).
+- Assign proper operator codes to aircraft whose registrations don't indicate their operators (*e.g.*, "Cbg LLC" is Key Lime Air so the operator code should be LYM).
 Shown in rules 54 and 62 in the included [Rules.csv](Rules.csv) file.

 <ins>**Sils.csv file format explanation**</ins>